 A minimum of 45 semester hours of upper-division credit (junior- and senior-level course hours) is required for the baccalaureate degree.

 A student must attain a minimum of 30 semester hours in the major field of study, not including any coursework taken as part of the Core Curriculum Program.
 At least 18 of these 30 hours must be upper-division (numbered 3000 or above) courses.
 Some curricula or combinations of fields require more.
 Specific course and major-study hour requirements for each discipline are given in the discipline course listing section of this catalog.
 Please consult that section for specific requirements that must be met for each disciplinary major.
+The BA and BS in University Studies and the BAAS degree do not have these requirements.

 To attain a minor in the College of Liberal Arts, a student must complete the program designed for that minor.
 Each minor consists of a minimum of 18 semester hours, at least 12 semester hours of which must be at the upper-division level.
 Some specific fields may require more.
-Only 6 semester hours that count towards a major may be applied to a minor.
+Only 6 semester hours that count towards a major may be applied to a minor or certificate.
 At least 9 semester hours in the minor must be taken in residence at A&M-Corpus Christi.
 The student must have an overall GPA of 2.0 in the minor field.
 Specific course and major-study hour requirements for each discipline are given in the discipline course listing section of this catalog.
 Please consult that section for specific requirements that must be met for each disciplinary minor.
 Requirements for interdisciplinary minors are listed in this section of the catalog.

 Students are expected to meet all course requirements indicated in the course syllabus.